Lead Guitar Improvisation 101

 The Harmonic Minor Scale

-A favorite scale of Yngwie Malmsteen, the Harmonic Minor Scale has almost the same pattern as the Natural minor (or Aeolian) Scale; the only difference being that the 7th tone is raised 1/2 step (one fret).
-If you want to play Arpeggios in conjunction with the Harmonic Minor Scale, the type of Arpeggio you do for each tone number (ie, scale degree) will be different than for the Church Modes because the spacing of the notes is different; for the Harmonic Minor: 1=minor, 2=diminished, 3=Augmented, 4=minor, 5=Major, 6=Major, 7=diminished.
-The graphic below shows the first pattern of the Harmonic Minor Scale; the 1's are the Root notes:
+A favorite scale of Yngwie Malmsteen, the Harmonic Minor Scale has almost the same pattern as the Natural minor (or Aeolian) Scale; if you compare it to the Church Modes Number Pattern, you'll see that all the 5's have been raised 1/2 step (one fret).
+If you want to play Arpeggios in conjunction with the Harmonic Minor Scale, the type of Arpeggio you do for each tone number (ie, scale degree) will be different than for the Church Modes because of the raised 5th; for the Harmonic Minor: 1=Augmented, 2=minor, 3=Major, 4=Major, 5=diminished, 6=minor, 7=diminished; but rather surprisingly the Augmented & Diminished Scale Patterns shown above also fit right in at the 1's, 3's, & 5's (Augmented) and at the 2's, 4's, 5's & 7's (Diminished), so oddly either a minor arpeggio or a diminished arpeggio will work at the 2 position, either a Major arpeggio or an Augmented arpeggio will work at the 3 position, either a Major arpeggio or a diminished arpeggio will work at the 4 position, & either an Augmented or a diminished arpeggio will work at the 5 position:

 The Gypsy Scale

-There are other exotic scales that can be found to create a certain feeling.
-The following Arabic-sounding scale is the first pattern of a scale known as the Gypsy Scale; the 1's are the Root notes:
+There are other Exotic Scales that can be found to create a certain feeling.
+The following Arabic-sounding scale is known as the Gypsy Scale; the 1's are the Root notes:

 Continued on Page 7.